Cuddy Valley, California

 Cuddy Valley is a valley in the San Andreas Rift Zone south of the San Emigdio Mountains west of Tejon Pass, part of the Mountain Communities.
 It lies at an elevation of 5,282 feet 1610 m).

 History

 What is now the Cuddy Valley was a water and grazing place along El Camino Viejo (18th-19th century).
 The Old Road came over what is now the Tejon Pass from what would become Gorman then turned west up Cuddy Creek to Cuddy Valley its spring.
 Afterward the road descended to the north, through the San Emigdio Mountains, via San Emigdio Canyon along San Emigdio Creek to the San Joaquin Valley.
-At the foot of the mountains at the creek's mouth was the next stop, that became the 1842 Mexican land grant of Rancho San Emidio.
+At the foot of the mountains and at the creek's mouth was the next stop, that became the 1842 Mexican land grant of Rancho San Emidio.